Tamsin Sandiford joined Chambers in October 2023 following the successful completion of a specialist Personal Injury/Employment pupillage.

 Tamsin is instructed in a wide range of employment and personal injury matters, including:

-She also recently acted for the Claimant in the EAT case of Rice v Wicked Vision Ltd, which concerned vicarious liability in whistleblowing detriment cases.
+She has recently acted for the Claimant in the EAT case of Rice v Wicked Vision Ltd, which concerned vicarious liability in whistleblowing detriment cases and for an NHS Trust in a multi-day Employment Tribunal hearing on disability discrimination and unfair dismissal.

 Tamsin read History at the University of Cambridge, obtaining a 2:1, before converting to Law via MA Law, in which she achieved a Distinction.
 She was awarded a Lord Denning Scholarship from Lincoln’s Inn and an Advocacy Scholarship from the University of Law in order to study the Bar course.
 She achieved a Very Competent in her BPC and a Distinction in her LLM in Bar Practice.